drsdefundpolice/drsdefundpolice.github.io/media.md

 You can follow our work on Twitter at [@DrsDefundPolice](https://twitter.com/DrsDefundPolice).

-You can also follow our work on Facebook [You can also follow us on Facebook](https://www.facebook.com/DoctorsForDefundingPolice)
+You can also follow our work on [Facebook](https://www.facebook.com/DoctorsForDefundingPolice)

 ### Doctors for Defunding Police inaugural event:
 {% raw %}